The Concept of Qi in Chinese Medicine

 Based on the type and its location Qi executes different functions: it transforms and transports food and fluids; it holds blood, blood vessels, and body fluids; it raises the organs upwards; it warms the body; and it protects the body from pathogenic factors.

 Each organ directs the movement of Qi in certain way.
-The Lung being the uppermost organ (called often “the umbrella organ”) directs the Qi downward to the rest of the organs.
-The Kidneys on the other hand being the lowest organ direct the Qi upward.
+The Lung being the uppermost organ in the torso (often referred to as “the umbrella organ”) directs the Qi downward to the rest of the organs.
+The Kidney on the other hand being the lowest organ directs the Qi upward.
 The Liver sends the Qi in all directions.
 The Spleen ascends Qi, the Stomach descends Qi.

 Good health manifests when the direction of Qi movement is undisturbed and the Qi movement is continuous.
 If the Qi fails to move or the direction of Qi movement is disturbed the Qi becomes pathological and the health - unbalanced.

-There are four different Qi pathologies: 1) Rebelious Qi - when the Qi flows in the wrong direction.
+There are four different Qi pathologies: 1) Rebellious Qi - when the Qi flows in the wrong direction.
 For example when the Qi of the Stomach becomes rebellious it will cause nausea and vomiting, while rebellious Lung Qi will cause cough.
 2) Sinking Qi - when the Qi cannot perform its holding function leading to organ prolapse.
 3) Stagnant Qi - when the Qi ceases to move and stagnates.
-The most common cause of Qi stagnation is stress.
+A common cause for Qi stagnation is stress.
 And 4) Qi deficiency – when the Qi is depleted.
 (1)

-Besides the concept of Qi there are many other concepts and principles in Chinese medicine diagnosis, such as the Four Levels, the Six Stages, the Eight Principles, San Jiao and more.
-These will not be reviewed in this project in order to keep things simple and help the general public grasp the basics of traditional Chinese medicine diagnosing principles without confusion.
-An essential part of Chinese medicine physiology, though, is the concept of Yin and Yang and The Five Elements, which are reviewed in the Physiology chapter.
+Beside the concept of Qi there are many other concepts and principles in Traditional Chinese Medicine but they will not be reviewed in this project in order to keep things simple and help the general public grasp the basics of TCM without confusion.
+An essential part of Traditional Chinese Medicine that we cannot go without, though, is the concept of Yin and Yang and The Five Elements theory which are both reviewed in the Physiology chapter.

 YS